5 Trends to Incorporate into Your Marketing Strategy in 2018

 In 2018, almost everything anyone could want is virtually at their fingertips.
 Capitalizing on the ‘micro-moment’ is going to be a golden ticket this year.
 Micro-moment marketing focuses on the idea that you only have a few seconds to grab your audience’s attention.
 Think about how you can add value to brief exchanges with people that will help your brand stand out among the rest.

 4. Personalized Experiences

 The current generations are developing a fond taste for feeling unique and individual.
-Brands are being encouraged to waver towards what is different and new.
-People want to feel like their experiences are intricately created just for them, whether that be a marketing campaign or the product itself being personalized.
-Abandon any one-size-fits-all notions that you might have and think about how you can customize your brand.
+Churches are being encouraged to waver towards what is different and new.
+People want to feel like their experiences are intricately created just for them, this could be a marketing campaign being personalized.
+Abandon any one-church-fits-all notions that you might have and think about how you can clarify your target audience.

 5. Keywords to Key Phrases

 As search engines become increasingly advanced, the way keywords are used is becoming more detailed and intuitive.
-Search engines can find what people mean from typing, “What is the best entertainment near me?” instead of having to type in each individual venue or idea.
-That puts the responsibility on businesses to monitor not just what their target audience is looking for, but how they’re looking for it.
+Search engines can find what people mean from typing, “What is the best church near me?” instead of having to type in each individual church.
+That puts the responsibility on church to monitor not just what their target audience is looking for, but how they’re looking for it.